alan-turing-institute/hub23-deploy/docs/advanced/enabling-authentication.md

   auth: {}
 ```

-This will set up the redirection to the JupyterHub for login and spin up user servers.
+This will set up the redirection to the JupyterHub for login and spin-up user servers.

 ## OAuth with GitHub

-#### Modify the `auth:` section of `deploy/config.yaml` to include the following
+### Modify the `auth:` section of `deploy/config.yaml` or `deploy/prod.yaml` to include the following

 ```yaml
 auth: